 “The best, most robust way to increase hatchery production to support the orcas is to assess chinook growth as they move through the estuary and nearshore to the deeper offshore marine environment, and compare that to the returning adults’ growth and survival, so we can refine rearing and release strategies if warranted,” he said.

-Monitoring will help alleviate concerns that increasing the number of hatchery fish will affect the survival of natural-origin chinook.
+Monitoring will help assess contribution to the whales’ diet and address concerns regarding how hatchery fish affect the survival of natural-origin chinook.

 “The bottom line is that we’re trying to increase the contribution to southern resident killer whales’ diets with the least impact on wild fish,” he said.

 It will take several years of monitoring juveniles and adult returns to determine whether hatchery release timing can be adjusted to improve marine survival and contribution to the orcas’ diet.

 “We are carefully increasing production while monitoring the effects to see what the contribution is,” Crewson said.
 “It won’t help to double production if we can’t also increase marine survival.”